ggogel/seafile-containerized/README.md

 ```

 #### Example
-You can check out this example and use it as a starting point for you Docker Swarm deployment.
+You can check out this example and use it as a starting point for your Docker Swarm deployment.
 It is using [lucaslorentz/caddy-docker-proxy](https://github.com/lucaslorentz/caddy-docker-proxy) as the external reverse proxy and the GlusterFS plugin from [marcelo-ochoa/docker-volume-plugins](https://github.com/marcelo-ochoa/docker-volume-plugins).
 This resembles my personal production setup.
 ```
     wget https://raw.githubusercontent.com/ggogel/seafile-containerized/master/compose/docker-compose-swarm.yml
 ```